 Under the old tax law, alimony was a deductible expense for those paying it and income for those who received it.
 Under the new law, alimony is no longer a deductible expense nor is it income.
 This change takes effect for divorce and separation agreements executed on or after January 1, 2019.
 Agreements executed prior to this date may be modified to comply with the new provisions.

 Under the new law, the costs of moving are generally no longer deductible although there are some exceptions for military personnel.

 Federal Estate Tax

-There are also several provisions in the law that did not change, including student loan interest, adoption assistance, dependent care accounts, the exclusion of capital gains on the sale of a personal residence, tax benefits for workplace retirement savings accounts, teacher classroom expense deduction, several energy credits, etc.
+Several provisions in the law did not change, including student loan interest, adoption assistance, dependent care accounts, the exclusion of capital gains on the sale of a personal residence, tax benefits for workplace retirement savings accounts, teacher classroom expense deduction, several energy credits, etc.